-Accordingly, financial institutions may avoid such risks by making sure they are in compliance with the CSR terms and obligations by regularly checking the documentation requirements issued by the OECD and CRS, following the CRS process of on-boarding new account customers in line with the CSR requirements, applying the CSR process on pre-existing account holders, formulating a compliance framework for the institution, and identifying and reporting on annual basis reportable accounts.
+Accordingly, financial institutions may avoid such risks by making sure they are in compliance with the CRS terms and obligations by regularly checking the documentation requirements issued by the OECD and CRS, following the CRS process of on-boarding new account customers in line with the CRS requirements, applying the CRS process on pre-existing account holders, formulating a compliance framework for the institution, and identifying and reporting on annual basis reportable accounts.

-At Creation Business Consultants, our Tax Department ensures that our clients are in compliance with the CSR requirements through:
+At Creation Business Consultants, our Tax Department ensures that our clients are in compliance with the CRS requirements through:

 - Classification of entities that are subject to compliance requirements.

-- Analysis of the gaps within the entities processes that need to be worked on to comply with the CSR requirements.
+- Analysis of the gaps within the entities processes that need to be worked on to comply with the CRS requirements.